Deependra-Das/Roguelike-Game/README.md

 ## Overview

-This is rogue-like survival game where you must waves of monsters that keep on spawning more & more to take you down.
+Monster Survivors is rogue-like survival game where you must waves of monsters that keep on spawning more & more to take you down.
 Choose your weapons & upgrades them to become stronger and survive as long as you can!
 The project uses design patterns like Service Locator, MVC, Object Pooling & Observer Pattern.

 ---